cnxtech/YourTwitterSentiment/README.md

 and many other use cases.

 ## Sentiment Analysis
 Each tag is classified as either Positive, Neutral or Negative based on its tweet text.
-The Stanford Core_NLP library is used for classifying each tweet.

-**Drawback**: The accuracy with core_nlp is not great.
-Often mis classified some obivous tweets.

-**Comingup**: Incorporating Logistic Regression, Naive Bayes, LDA and make them configurable through UI.
+Any model among Naive Bayes, Random Forest and Multilayer perceptron can be used to classify tweets.
+(Change the desired alog in Application.conf)

 ## Demo